Link-Wolf/libft/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use all the libft functions as you'd use the equivalents natives ones Or read the [documentation](/libft.h) to understand what do and how work the others !
+Use all the libft functions as you'd use the equivalents natives ones, or read the [documentation](/libft.h) to understand what do and how work the others !

 ```c
   exemple ici